 Important Safety Information

-No deaths have been reported as a result of Thiola® treatment; however, a fatal outcome has been reported with certain complications of d-penicillamine therapy, including reduced white blood cells, red blood cells, or platelets; Goodpasture's syndrome (an autoimmune disorder that affects the lungs and kidneys); and myasthenia gravis (an autoimmune disorder characterized by muscle weakness).
-Do not take Thiola® if you have a history of these conditions.
+Although THIOLA may be less toxic than d-penicillamine, it could potentially cause all of the serious side effects reported for d-penicillamine.
+No deaths have been reported as a result of THIOLA treatment; however, fatal outcomes have been reported with certain complications of d-penicillamine therapy, including reduced white blood cells, red blood cells, or platelets; Goodpasture's syndrome (an autoimmune disorder that affects the lungs and kidneys); and myasthenia gravis (an autoimmune disorder that causes muscles to weaken).
+Do not take THIOLA if you have a history of these conditions.